farhadsh1992/StampOne/README.md

-# StampOne: Addressing Frequency Balance in Printer-proof Steganography
+# StampOne: Addressing Frequency Balance in Printer-proof Steganography [paper](dd)

+This repository is a code release for [the CVPR Workshop on Media Forensics 2024](https://sites.google.com/view/wmf2024/)